NimaBavari/EnORM/docs/api_docs.md

 class Serial(Integer)
 ```

 ORM representation of serial types in SQL variants.
+Inherits from :class:`.types.Integer`.

 <a id="db_session"></a>